-Informed by the community’s emphasis on issues of housing affordability and homelessness, the VSHSL Ballot Measure directs a focus on promoting housing stability for veterans, seniors and vulnerable populations.
-Previous reports and plans from the VSHSL planning process have detailed the myriad contributors to housing instability faced by veterans, seniors and vulnerable populations: The VHSL Assessment Report (see Motion 14822), the Veterans Housing Assessment Report (see Motion 14823), the VSHSL Blueprint Report (transmitted but not enacted as an attachment to the proposed VSHSL Ballot Measure Ordinance), and the VSHSL Transition Plan (see Ordinance 18638) have all recently and extensively detailed the dimensions and causes of housing instability for VSHSL priority populations in King County.
+Informed by the community’s emphasis on issues of housing affordability and homelessness, Ordinance 18555 directs a focus on promoting housing stability for veterans, seniors and vulnerable populations.
+Previous reports and plans from the VSHSL planning process have detailed the myriad contributors to housing instability faced by veterans, seniors and vulnerable populations: The VHSL Assessment Report (see Motion 14822), the Veterans Housing Assessment Report (see Motion 14823), and the VSHSL Transition Plan (see Ordinance 18638) have all recently and extensively detailed the dimensions and causes of housing instability for VSHSL priority populations in King County.

-This implementation plan now focuses on strategies to address the challenges described in the VSHSL’s previous preparatory research by describing strategies and programs that will promote housing stability for VSHSL priority populations.
+This plan now focuses on strategies to address the challenges described in the VSHSL’s previous preparatory research by describing strategies and programs that will promote housing stability for VSHSL priority populations.
 For the purposes of this plan, housing stability is defined as a household’s ability to gain and maintain safe, habitable housing in a community of one’s choice for less than approximately forty percent of household income.

 Why “approximately forty percent”?

-The U.S. Department of Housing and Urban Development (HUD) defines “cost burdened” as “families who pay more than 30% of their income for housing are considered to be cost burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care.”
-Under this definition, HUD determines that housing should constitute 30 percent or less of household expenditures while other necessities such as food, clothing, transportation and medical should constitute 70 percent or more of household expenditures.
+The U.S. Department of Housing and Urban Development (HUD) currently considers families who pay more than 30 percentof their income for housing” to be cost burdened “and may have difficulty affording necessities such as food, clothing, transportation and medical care.”
+Applying this standard, HUD determines that housing should constitute 30 percent or less of household expenditures while other necessities such as food, clothing, transportation and medical should constitute 70 percent or more of household expenditures.

 In 2016, 44.8 percent of all King County households that rent their homes paid more than 30 percent of household income towards rent.
-Using the HUD definition of “cost burdened,” early versions of the DCHS-proposed definition of “housing stability” began with 30 percent as the appropriate percentage of household income to be spent on housing.
-In community meetings and online surveys that sought input and feedback on potential definitions of housing stability for this implementation plan, community feedback consistently identified that 30 percent is an unrealistic standard for low-income households in King County.
+Using the HUD standard of “cost burdened,” early versions of the DCHS-proposed definition of “housing stability” began with 30 percent as the appropriate percentage of household income to be spent on housing.
+In community meetings and online surveys that sought input and feedback on potential definitions of housing stability for this plan, community feedback consistently identified that 30 percent is an unrealistic standard for low-income households in King County.
 Meeting participants felt that very few low-income households in King County would be able to secure housing at 30 percent of income.
-Participants indicated that it is more typical for a low-income household to spend 40 to 50 percent or more, particularly in more expensive regions of the county.
+Participants indicated that it is more typical for a low-income household to spend 40 to 50 percent or more, particularly in more expensive regions of the County.

 Based on this feedback, DCHS compared measures of median income against measures of typical rental cost.
-2016 median household income for King County (area median income, AMI) was $86,095.
-2016 median rent in King County was $1,418.
+Median household income for King County (area median income, AMI) in 2016 was $86,095.
+Median rent in King County in 2016 was $1,418.
 The median 2016 rent in King County annualizes to $17,016.

 A King County household making 30 percent of median income ($25,829) would need to pay 65.9 percent of their household income to afford the median rent.